 I attended Charlton schools through 6th grade, and graduated from Shepherd Hill High School in 1981.
 (You’ll have to work the math to figure how old I am!)
 I received an Associates Degree in Travel and Tourism from Becker Junior College in Leicester.

-Opposite the camping season, I’m an Ed Tech at Whittier Middle School in Poland, Maine.
+In 2017, after our children had grown and moved on, my husband and I sold Poland Spring Campground and moved a couple towns over to live on another lake.
+Now, I’m an Ed Tech at Whittier Middle School in Poland, Maine.
 I love working with seventh and eighth graders!
 They are some of the most interesting people I know.
 You can read more about my teaching under the ‘For Teachers’ tab above.

 FREQUENTLY ASKED QUESTIONS